zlatozar/study-paip/ch11/Readme.md

     1. Try to locate Q(query) itself in the data base.
 If you can, then return success.
        _"If you ever find out that some Χ likes cats, then conclude that Sandy likes X."_
-       This is _forward chaining_: reasoning from a premise to a conclusion.
+       This is _forward chaining_: reasoning from a premise (statements that are assumed to be true) to a conclusion.

     2. Otherwise, try to locate a conditional sentence of the form (P is a predicate) _If P1 and ... and Pn then Q_